Ash Panesar: Storylines

 Ash begins bonding with Peter Beale (Dayle Hudson), unaware that Peter slept with Suki.
 When Ash and Iqra break up, she begins a relationship with Peter.
 The relationship sours after Ash is suspended from her job for supplying medicine to Peter while off-duty and hungover.
 After Jags is killed in prison, Peter fails to support Ash through her trauma and she breaks up with Peter after catching him sleeping with her mother for the second time.
 After a brief departure, Suki registers Ash for GP training and sets her up to run a doctor's surgery with Nina Gupta (Hersha Verity), despite Ash enjoying her current position.
 Suki also buys Ash a car to bribe her, and Ash expresses her frustration and claims Suki has always controlled her, and wouldn't let her visit her father in prison.
 After Kheerat and Ben Mitchell (Max Bowden) fight, Ash examines Ben before he admits he called off protection for Jags as revenge, which resulted in his death.

 Ash is blackmailed by Eve Unwin (Heather Peace) after writing an incorrect prescription for her to return money that her family stole from Jean Slater (Gillian Wright), but she is caught by Kheerat in the act.
 When Ash's father Nish Panesar (Navin Chowdhry) is released from prison, it is revealed that local resident Ravi Gulati (Aaron Thiara) is her half-brother.
 Kheerat tells Ash and Vinny that Nish was in prison for murder, causing Ash and Vinny to give Nish the cold shoulder, but they both forgive him after he apologises and explains his side of the story.
 After Kheerat confesses to the murder of Ranveer Gulati (Anil Goutam), despite Ravi and Nina being responsible and Suki believing it was her, resulting in Kheerat's arrest.
 Months later, Ash tells Nish that she has been re-offered a job in Canada, and, not wanting her to leave, he orders Suki to convince Ash against going, but, wanting her daughter to see success, Suki baits her into taking the job, pretending to dissuade her.
 As a result, Ash pursues the job and departs after warning Nish to give Suki more control of their marriage's business empire.

-In July 2025, it is revealed that Ash is getting married but Suki is devastated when Ash doesn’t invite her to the wedding.
+In July 2025, it is revealed that Ash is getting married, but Suki is devastated when Ash doe not invite her to the wedding.
+Ash returns to Walford in September 2026 after being arrested for public intoxication and disorderly behaviour.
+She uses Suki's name to have Vinny bail her out.
+When Ash goes to see Suki, she overhears Suki's harsh words regarding her.